ahmedmoselhi/PSBBN-Definitive-English-Patch/README.md

 # Donations
 If you appreciate my work and want to support the ongoing development of the PSBBN Definitive English Patch and other PS2-related projects, [you can donate to my Ko-Fi here](https://ko-fi.com/cosmicscale).

 This project uses [webhook.site](https://webhook.site/) to automatically contribute game artwork and report missing artwork to the [PSBBN Art Database](https://github.com/CosmicScale/psbbn-art-database).
 As the project has grow in popularity, we're exceeding the limit offered by a free account.
-A paid subscription costs $9/month or $90/year, donations would help fund this.
+A paid subscription costs $9/month or $90/year, donations help fund this.

 ## Video demonstration of PSBBN: